Redhouane/cyclop/README.md

-# What is red-bot?
+# What is cyclop?
-`red-bot` is a full python implemented bot with the aim of identify tweets of interest in the Twitter stream, like and retweet them.
+`cyclop` is a full python implemented bot with the aim of identify tweets of interest in the Twitter stream, like and retweet them.
 The tweets of interest are selected using a list of keywords given by you.

 # How to use it?
-To run `red-bot` you need three steps detailed in below sections:
+To run `cyclop` you need three steps detailed in below sections:
 1. Creating a Twitter developer account.
 2. Give the keywords used to identify tweets of interest.
 3. Run the bot.
 We recommends to use the docker container version of this bot which will let you run it with only two